 Before you begin

-This article is the first of the Cloudflare series where I will be showing how to setup Cloudflare tunnels to protect a Ghost blog.
-If you're yet to setup a containerised Ghost blog using Docker and Docker-compose check out my Docker series!
+This article is the first of the Cloudflare series where I will be showing how to set up Cloudflare tunnels to protect any of your web-based services.
+In the case of this series, we're going to be protecting a server running this blog on Ghost.
+If you're yet to set up a containerised Ghost blog using Docker and Docker-compose check out how to!

-Essentially what Cloudflare Tunnels does is allow us to have an outbound only connection to Cloudflare's edge through a lightweight connector that you deploy on your Server.
-What this gives us is an encrypted tunnel between our origin (server) and Cloudflare's edge network without us opening up any ports or exposing our web server ip address to the web and having to deal with the consequences such as direct or persistent attacks leaving us more time to focus on content creation.
+Essentially what Cloudflare Tunnels does is allow us to have an outbound-only connection to Cloudflare's edge through a lightweight connector that you deploy on your Server.
+What this gives us is an encrypted tunnel between our origin (server) and Cloudflare's edge network without us opening up any ports or exposing our web server IP address to the web.
+Pretty neat huh - this means we shouldn't have to deal with any direct or persistent attacks from the net, leaving us more time to focus on content creation.